julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, June 13, 2025.
+Saturday, June 14, 2025.
 Quote of the day:

-> "You know, I have found a new way to get high and stay spaced out for hours on end, and the government can't stop me...
-It's called senility." - Robert Anton Wilson
+> "Keep your fears to yourself, but share your courage with others." - Robert Louis Stevenson